 Use Cases in GemPages

-- Mobile-First Design: You may want to create tailored content for mobile users.
-For example, if you have a large image or a detailed section that looks great on a desktop but doesn’t fit well on smaller screens, you can use the “Display On” setting to hide that element on mobile devices and replace it with a more mobile-friendly version.
+- Mobile-First Design: If you have a large image or a detailed section that looks great on a desktop but doesn’t fit well on smaller screens, you can hide that element on mobile devices and replace it with a more mobile-friendly version.

-- Custom Layouts for Different Devices: You can design different layouts for desktop, tablet, and mobile views.
-For instance, a complex product grid may work well on a desktop, but on mobile, you might want to simplify the layout by hiding the grid and showing a single-column list instead.
+- Custom Layouts for Different Devices: A complex product grid may work well on a desktop, but on mobile, you can simplify the layout by hiding the grid and showing a single-column list instead.

-- Targeted Messages: If you want to show different marketing messages to users on different devices (e.g., offering a mobile-exclusive discount), selectively, the “Display On” setting allows you to show certain elements based on the user’s device.
+- Targeted Messages: If you want to show different marketing messages to users on different devices (e.g., offering a mobile-exclusive discount) selectively, this setting allows you to show certain elements based on the user’s device.

 Spacing